Digitale Events

 Event planning: 5 tips for a successful hybrid event

 Even if Corona no longer plays a major role in the planning of events, the hybrid event has now become firmly established.
-Hybrid events combine the possibility of an on-site event with the advantage of also being able to involve virtual guests.
-In this event checklist, we explain exactly how this works and what you should pay attention to!
+Hybrid events combine the possibility of an on-site event with the advantage of being able to include virtual guests.
+We explain exactly how this works and what you should pay attention to in this event checklist!

 What are hybrid event formats?

-Put simply, a hybrid event is a combination of an “onsite event” and virtual offerings that can also be attended digitally.
-Successful hybrid event formats create a seamless connection between the digital and the physical components.
-This means that the organizers face the challenge of including all participants - whether virtual or on site - so that they can take part in the individual program items and exchange ideas with each other.
-This may sound like a real challenge at first, but a hybrid event offers great advantages...
+Simply put, a hybrid event is a combination of an “on-site event” and virtual offerings that can also be attended digitally.
+Successful hybrid event formats create a seamless connection between the digital and physical components.
+This means that the organizers are faced with the challenge of including all participants - whether virtually or on site - so that they can take part in the individual program items and exchange ideas with each other.
+That might sound like a real challenge at first, but a hybrid event offers great advantages...

 Advantages that hybrid events offer you

 We at Theyo are big fans of (chocolaty) events of all kinds.
-When it comes to our tastings, we like both physical events and digital events.
-In the current situation, however, a combination of both seems exciting to us: even if organizing a hybrid event sounds complicated, it can still be worthwhile.
+At our tastings we like both physical events and digital events.
+In the current situation, a combination of both seems exciting to us: even if organizing a hybrid event sounds complicated, it can still be worth it.
 Well planned and executed, the hybrid event can combine the best of both worlds.
 What exactly does that look like?
 From our point of view, the following advantages are convincing:

 Advantage 1: Hybrid events are more inclusive and increase your reach

 Corona or not, there are always people who cannot take part in an analogue event for various reasons.
-Possible reasons are illness, (child) care or other challenges.
-Offering a virtual component in addition to the physical one makes an event significantly more inclusive.
-In this way, participants can participate in the event who might otherwise be excluded in the first place.
+Possible reasons include illness, (child) care or other challenges.
+Offering a virtual component in addition to the physical one makes an event much more inclusive.
+In this way, participants who might otherwise be excluded from the event can take part in the event.

-Advantage 2: Hybrid event formats allow more flexibility
+Advantage 2: Hybrid event formats enable more flexibility

-Like it or not, flexibility in event planning has never been more important than it is now.
-Corona can thwart the plan not only through immediate restrictions on on-site events.
-Quarantine regulations, childcare or a simple cold can also make participation in an event impossible.
-With a hybrid approach, the participants have completely new possibilities and can also react spontaneously to changes in plans.
-And also for the event planners themselves, the flexibility of a hybrid event can mean less stress because you don't have to cancel a physical event at the last minute and look for alternatives.
+Whether you like it or not: Flexibility in event planning has never been more important than it is right now.
+Corona can throw a spanner in the works not only through immediate restrictions on on-site events.
+Quarantine regulations, childcare or a simple cold can also make it impossible to take part in an event.
+With a hybrid approach, participants have completely new options and can also react spontaneously to changes in plans.
+And for the event planners themselves, the flexibility of a hybrid event can mean less stress because you don't have to cancel a physical event at the last minute and look for alternatives.

 Advantage 3: You can save costs with a hybrid event

-The larger and more extensive the event on site, the more expensive.
-However, if you only plan with a small percentage on site from the start, you can easily save costs.
-For example, there are no or reduced costs for premises, catering, hotels or travel.
-If you plan to approach the event in a hybrid way right from the start, you can put the budget that has been freed up into chocolate, for example . #justsaying
+The larger and more extensive the event on site, the more expensive it is.
+However, if you only plan on having a small percentage on site right from the start, you can easily save costs.
+For example, costs for premises, catering, hotels or travel are eliminated or reduced.
+If you plan to approach the event hybrid from the start, you can invest the freed up budget in chocolate, for example . #justsaying

 So how do I plan a hybrid event?

 This question sounds both challenging and difficult to answer.
-And at this point we would like to quote Coldplay ;-): Nobody said it was easy !
-This is exactly why we have prepared a small checklist for you.
+And at this point we would like to quote Coldplay ;-) : Nobody said it was easy !
+That's exactly why we have prepared a small checklist for you.
 Et voilà:

 1. Set your budget

-It goes without saying that your event will cost money.
-And while you can save a lot of money withdigital events , with the hybrid event you have to price in both the virtual version and the on-site event.
-Fortunately, hybrid events are often still significantly cheaper than purely physical events.
-For example, if you get your budget per person and many of the participants come virtually, you naturally have more resources to meaningfully link offline and online.
+It is of course clear that your event will cost money.
+And while you can save a lot of money withdigital events , with a hybrid event you have to price in both the virtual version and the on-site event.
+Fortunately, hybrid events are often still significantly cheaper compared to purely physical events.
+For example, if you get your budget per person and many of the participants join virtually, you of course have more resources to sensibly link offline and online.

 Either way, you should be clear about your budget and costs early on.
-The largest items from our are the following:
+The largest items from ours are the following:

 • Venue